elletjies/2019-11-11-ttt-heidelberg/index.md

 country: "Ar"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "En"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latlng: "FIXME"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
-humandate: "Dec 03-04"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Dec 03-04, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 4:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2018-12-03      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2018-12-03        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Malvika Sharan", "Rayna Harris"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Malvika Sharan (in-person)", "Rayna Harris (remotely)"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["TBA"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 contact: ["malvika.sharan@embl.de"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad:             # optional: URL for the workshop Etherpad if there is one